zama-ai/fhevm-solidity/docs/smart_contracts/random.md

 ## **Basic usage**

-The `TFHE` library allows you to generate random encrypted numbers of various bit sizes.
+The `FHE` library allows you to generate random encrypted numbers of various bit sizes.
 Below is a list of supported types and their usage:

 ```solidity
 // Generate random encrypted numbers